heksaani/InnuendoCliCpouta/README.md

    # -m    Metadata.
 Write metadata to DB
    # -r    Reports.
 Write analysis results and reports to DB
    # -f    Metadata file
-   # view the progress of jobs

    # You can monitor the real progress of batch jobs by going into directory where job is running
-   # you need to know job name (you can find under jobs folder and job name is your metadata file name without .csv extension)
+   # your job name is your metadata file name without .csv extension

    cd /mnt/rv_data/jobs/your-user-name/job_folder or cd /mnt/thl_data/jobs/your-user-name/job_folder
    vi/vim/nano nextflow_log.txt

    # view reports file
    cd reports
-   # folder for saving important files
+   # Check the folder with important files for saving. this folder is created once job is successfully finished.
    cd Final_results

   ```